 - By baptism as an adult.
 This is for persons not baptized as children, who profess faith in Jesus Christ as Lord, and who desire to become members of the church.

 - By Reaffirmation of Faith.
 This is for persons who have previously confirmed their faith (by confirmation or adult baptism) but who have not been active members of a congregation for some time.

 - By transfer of membership from another Moravian or Christian Church by persons reaffirming their faith.
 This is particularly for persons in good standing of another congregation who wish to change their membership.
 A letter of transfer, or similar commendation, is required from the former congregation.

 Membership in all categories is reviewed and approved by the Board of Elders.

 Our pastors will be glad to discuss this with you.
 An appointment can be made with the pastors to visit your home or you may make an appointment with one of our pastors at the church.
-Please call the church office to schedule a time to speak with a pastor.
+Please click here to call church or call 336-722-3703 and schedule a time to speak with a pastor.

 Annually or bi-annually the pastor will hold a series of Inquirer’s classes covering the history, doctrine, and practice of the Moravian Church.
 These classes usually last from 4-6 weeks and are offered from 9:45-10:45 am on Sunday mornings.
 Notice will be given as to when these classes are offered each year in the monthly newsletter and the weekly bulletin.